tablelandnetwork/js-tableland/API.md

-# @tableland/client API
+# @tableland/sdk API

-> These docs are borrowed extensively from https://developers.cloudflare.com/d1/platform/client-api/
+> These docs are borrowed extensively from the Cloudflare D1 documentation of which Tableland is fully compatible with: https://developers.cloudflare.com/d1/platform/client-api/

 ## Prepared and static statements